coredao-org/CoreDAO-Docs/docs/Learn/products/btc-staking/overview.md

 7. **Earning Rewards:** Bitcoin stakers earn CORE token rewards for the duration of the lock period, based on the validator's performance and the amount of Bitcoin staked.

-8. **Unlocking Bitcoin:** After the lock period ends, the staker’s Bitcoin is unlocked and can be spent again.
+8. **Unlocking Bitcoin:**  After the timelock expires, the staked Bitcoin remains in the staker’s address but stays locked.
+To regain access and be able to spend their BTC, the staker must redeem it after the timelock period ends.

 ## Conclusion